metron-labs/secrets-manager-go/integrations/gcp/README.md

 ```
-The storage will require an GCP credential file ended with .json, as well as Secrets Manager configuration which will be encrypted by GCP Cloud Key Management.
+The storage will require GCP CredentialFileWithPath and KeyResourceName to encrypt the KSM Config by GCP Cloud Key Management.

 Provide `CredentialsFileLocation` and `KeyResourceName` variables.